svalenti/FLOYDS_pipeline/README.txt

 ###########################################################################

-NTT is written in python and requires the following package:
+FLOYDS is written in python and requires the following package:

 - Python 2.5 or Python 2.6 or Python 2.7
    these modules have to be installed: